lmazardo/A-la-chasse-aux-faux-semblants/01_intro/06_half-arsed-agile-manifesto.md

-#Manifesto for Half-Arsed Agile Software Development
+# insérer directement la page ??

-insérer directement la page ??
+Manifesto for Half-Arsed Agile Software Development

 We have heard about new ways of developing software by paying consultants and reading Gartner reports.
 Through